deltachat/deltachat-pages/en/help.md

 they better remove the account from the new device and add it [as a second device through a QR code scan](#multiclient).
-As soon as they message you afterwards, the warning will be gone and guaranteed encryption is established for both devices of your contact.
+As soon as they message you afterwards, the warning will be gone and guaranteed encryption is established with both devices of your contact.

 **They reinstalled Delta Chat using their old account login**